 Identifying the primary challenges faced by students participating in Erasmus+ is crucial for developing effective measures to support mobility throughout its various phases.
-These results reveal several similarities with the XIV ESNsurvey and the former Erasmus+ Programme Annual Report (European Commission, 2022).
+The results of the XV ESNsurvey reveal several similarities with the XIV ESNsurvey and the former Erasmus+ Programme.
 However, when comparing both surveys, it becomes evident that the issue of insufficient funding to cover the cost of living has increased, now ranking as the top concern reported by students (35.63%).
 This issue is closely interlinked with the delayed disbursement of grants and scholarships, which further emphasises the challenges, accounting for 20.11% of reported concerns.

-This is closely followed by challenges related to finding affordable accommodation (35.5%), which has also seen an increase compared to previous years.
-For instance, the XIV ESNsurvey showed a 15.73% percentage regarding this issue.
-The problems with accommodation have also been tackled in the Housing Survey Report, where almost half of the respondents can cover less than 50% of their accommodation costs with their scholarships (ESU & ESN, 2023).
+This is closely followed by challenges related to finding affordable accommodation (35.50%), which has also seen an increase compared to previous years.
+The issue of accommodation has also been tackled in the Housing Survey Report, where almost half of the respondents can cover less than 50% of their accommodation costs with their scholarships.
+(ESU & ESN, 2023)

-Problems associated with the academic courses are a significant concern, with 33.97% of students reporting difficulties in this regard.
-Furthermore, issues related to integrating with local students are also significant, with 20.11% of students experiencing difficulties in this area.
+Problems associated with the academic courses continue to be a significant concern, with 33.97% of students reporting difficulties in this regard.

+Furthermore, issues related to integrating with local students have also increased and remain significant, with 20.11% of students experiencing difficulties in this area.

-Similar to the last ESNsurvey, the least commonly experienced problem among students was discrimination based on personal background, which was reported by only 4.3% of respondents.
+Similar to the last survey, the least commonly experienced problem among students was discrimination based on personal background, which was reported by only 4.3% of respondents.